 Let’s say you want to test a full page ad in a monthly magazine.
 Each ad will cost somewhere between $2,500 and $5,000, and the test will last 3 to 6 months.
 That’s a total test budget of $7,500 to $15,000.
 What else could you test for $7,500?

-- Half a dozen online pay-per-click options could be tested for a total of $7,500 – Google AdWords, Bing AdCenter, Pinterest Ads, Amazon, AdBrite, etc.
+- Half a dozen online pay-per-click options could be tested for a total of $7,500 – Google Ads, Bing Ads, Pinterest Ads, Reddit, Outbrain, etc.

 - A YouTube video ad campaign can be easily tested for the $15,000 budget, and that includes $5000 for ad production.
 If you reduce the price of production, the test could be done for $7,500.

-- A cable TV ad campaign that includes both 30 second ads running for several weeks plus a segment in a show like All Girls Garage (there are other shows too – this is just an example)
+- A cable TV ad campaign with 30 second ads running for several weeks

 Testing ads is the nuts and bolts of marketing, and we wouldn’t be doing our job if we didn’t mention that ad management is one of our services.
 We frequently run ad tests, which includes coming up with different ad concepts and layouts, setting up tracking, and measuring.